hongjigao/YATDFT_forMP2/README.md

 * The basis set type should be Cartesian;
 * The SCF initial guess for the density matrix is constructed from the superposition of atomic densities (SAD).
 The densities for a few atoms are read automatically from the directory containing the basis set file.
 These files are assumed be compatible with the basis set being used.

+# YATDFT_forMP2
+This is designed to apply YATDFT method for MP2 theory.
+So we added some parameters and matrices for virtual orbitals.